oliveigah/klife/README.md

 # Klife

-Klife is a performance focused Kafka client written from scratch with minimal dependencies.
-For now it provides only producer features but consumer will be done in the future.
+Klife is a high-performance Kafka client built from the ground up with minimal dependencies.

-Klife leverages [Klife Protocol](https://github.com/oliveigah/klife_protocol) in order to provide batch eficiency and future proof compatibility with newer versions of the protocol.
+Currently, Klife supports producer functionality, with plans to add consumer features in the future.

-The batch eficiency enable Klife to achieve great performance compared with other community clients, seeing increases of produce throughput up to 15x in some cases.
+To achieve high batch efficiency and ensure compatibility with evolving protocol versions, Klife leverages [Klife Protocol](https://github.com/oliveigah/klife_protocol).
+This efficiency allows Klife to deliver exceptional performance, with throughput improvements of up to 15x over other community Kafka clients in some scenarios.

 ## Features

-For now Klife have only producer features, but it is a on going project that will evolve into a consumer as well.
+Currently, Klife provides producer functionality, with plans to expand into consumer features as the project develops.
+Key features include:

-- Batch all data to the same broker within a single TCP request per producer
+- **Efficient Batching**: Batches data to the same broker in a single TCP request per producer.
-- Minimal resource usage, only one connection per broker for each client
+- **Minimal Resource Usage**: Only one connection per broker for each client, optimizing resource usage.
-- Synchronous produce returning the offset
-- Asynchronous produce with callback
-- Batch produce API for different topics/partitions
-- Automatic handle cluster and metadata changes
+- **Synchronous and Asynchronous Produce Options**: Synchronous produces return the offset, while asynchronous produces support callbacks.
+- **Batch Produce API**: Allows batching for multiple topics and partitions.
+- **Automatic Cluster and Metadata Management**: Automatically adapts to changes in cluster topology and metadata.
-- Testing helper functions to avoid mocking and run tests against a real broker
+- **Testing Utilities**: Includes helper functions for testing against a real broker without complex mocking.
-- Simple configuration
+- **Simple Configuration**: Streamlined setup for straightforward use.
-- Comprehensive documentation with examples and tradeoffs
+- **Comprehensive Documentation**: Includes examples and explanations of trade-offs.
-- Custom partitioner per topic
-- Support for transactions (ecto style)
-- SASL authentication (only plain for now)
+- **Custom Partitioner per Topic**: Configurable partitioning for each topic.
+- **Transactional Support**: Supports transactions in an Ecto-like style.
+- **SASL Authentication**: Currently supports plain authentication.
-- Support for recent versions of the protocol
+- **Protocol Compatibility**: Supports recent protocol versions, with forward compatibility in mind.

 ## Usage